Foreign Currency Translation (Blog # 7.1)

 - For multinational companies having cross-border operations, currency translation will be essential

-- Single currency as part of financial statements will make these statements easier to read and analyse
+- Single currency as part of financial statements will make these statements easier to read and analyze

 - It is near impossible to draw rational conclusions from a statement, which features more than one currency